-General Job Duties: Summer law clerks will gain skills in at least some of the areas below:
+General Job Duties: Law clerks will gain skills in at least some of the areas below:

 - Client Interaction: Perform new case intake interviews; contact clients for follow-up through interviews and telephone calls; perform fact gathering; present new cases at weekly Case Acceptance meetings. - Legal research & writing: Prepare opening case memos; draft correspondence, pleadings, and motions. - Pro Bono Support: Assist in drafting manuals, samples, and educational presentations to support pro bono attorneys working on PLC cases.
-Prepare cases for placement. - Community Education and Outreach: Research legal issues; prepare client education materials; assist in conducting presentations to clients.
+Prepare cases for placement. - Community Education and Outreach: Research legal issues; prepare client education materials; assist in conducting presentations to clients. - These positions are most likely to be virtual, with the possibility of some in-person work, depending on the needs of and opportunities in the project.